 A Power of Attorney can give your attorney-in-fact other powers, such as:

 - Maintaining the family (e.g. paying for your children’s tuition or medical expenses)

 - Hiring professionals (e.g. hiring a repairman)

 - Handling government tax requirements and benefits (e.g. filing and paying your personal or corporate taxes)

 - Selling, purchasing, or exchanging goods (e.g. selling your furniture or buying new furniture)

 - Gifting money or items to family and friends

-- Making insurance-related transactions (e.g. cancelling your home or apartment insurance)
+- Making insurance-related transactions (e.g. canceling your home or apartment insurance)

 - Managing assets in a Living Trust, an estate planning tool that allows you to transfer assets without going through probate

 - Changing retirement plans and accepting benefits (e.g. using your pension to pay bills like your mortgage)